($1,360) Cost to ship a car from Phoenix, AZ to Philadelphia, PA

 The best Phoenix to Philadelphia car shipping companies

-We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Phoenix to Philadelphia:
+We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Phoenix to Philadelphia:

 - Best for Real-Time Tracking: Nexus Auto Transport